Celebrate Valentine’s Day on a Budget

 Cook a special dinner at home.

 Restaurants often charge more on Valentine’s Day, so play it smart.
 Instead, I cook the same meal I prepared on our first date.
-It’s a fun day to model a little romance with our kids and still enjoy a delicious dinner together.
+It’s a fun way to model a little romance with our kids and still enjoy a delicious dinner together.

 Celebrate before or after the 14th.

+You can save by celebrating on a different day.
 For years we’ve gone out the day before or after Valentine’s Day to avoid the crowds and the expense.

-Treat your kids to a sweet.
+Treat your kids to a sweet treat.

 How about afternoon tea with the kids?
 It won’t cost much but it will be super fun!